containerum/containerum-docs/content/web-panel/InternalService.md

 Service is an object, used by applications for communication with each other within Containerum ecosystem or with external applications.
 A service can be internal or external.
 An internal service connects deployments by the internal network of Kubernetes.
+To create a Service a project and a deployment are required.

 ### Create